chibicode/react-functional-css-protips/README.md

 If some component *must* have a height of 178px and be absolutely positioned from the bottom at 12px, then you probably **don't** want to make a new class called `height-178` and `bottom-12`.
 They probably aren't reusable, and probably won't be documented, which are against the philosophies of functional CSS.
 You should just use write regular CSS.

 But again, how should we write regular CSS?
 Should we just use [BEM again](https://css-tricks.com/bem-101/)?
 Or write [CSS in JS (inline styles)](https://speakerdeck.com/vjeux/react-css-in-js)?
-(One of the downsides of using inline styles is that the support for pseudo selectors (e.g. `:hover`) and `@media` queries is poor).
+One of the downsides of using inline styles is that the support for pseudo selectors (e.g. `:hover`) and `@media` queries is poor.
+Libraries like [Radium](https://github.com/FormidableLabs/radium) are designed to solve this, but Radium had [some critical bugs](https://github.com/FormidableLabs/radium/issues/367) that don't seem to have a good solution.

 Or should we try the new kid on the block, [CSS Modules](https://github.com/css-modules/css-modules)?

 ![screenshot 2016-08-10 at 8 35 20 pm](https://cloud.githubusercontent.com/assets/992008/17578118/1efaaaba-5f3a-11e6-9042-246c180e1995.png)